Psychology Licensing Exams

 This multiple-choice exam consists of 225 questions that cover ethical and legal issues, research methods, bases of behavior and treatment.
 Of the questions, 50 are experimental and will not count toward your score.
 You'll have four hours and 15 minutes to complete the exam.
-Each question is weighted the same, and you'll lose the same credit for incorrect and unanswered questions.
+Test takers will not know which questions are experimental, so will need to answer all questions as if they count the same.

 Will I Need to Take Additional Exams?

 In some states, you'll need to pass one or more examinations in addition to the EPPP to qualify for licensure.
 For example, in Texas, candidates for full psychologist licensure must take the Texas State Board of Examiners of Psychologists (TSBEP) jurisprudence exam and an oral exam (www.tsbep.state.tx.us).
 The former covers research, supervision and teaching guidelines, disciplinary processes and general rules of professional practice, while the latter requires you to apply your skills to a scenario that could be encountered in everyday psychology practice.
 The oral exam also covers TSBEP-specific rules as well as ethics and state laws.

 Completing a doctoral degree program in psychology should prepare you for the EPPP as well as any state-level exams.
 Your program should be accredited by the American Psychological Association.
 You can expect to take courses in: